thensunny/SQA-Interview-Assignment-For-Freshers/README.md

 **Assigned To:** <br>
 This section identifies who is responsible for addressing the issue.
 Knowing who is assigned can help in following up and ensuring timely resolution. <br>
 **Comments/Notes:** <br>
 A space for additional information, updates, or communication regarding the issue.
-This could include feedback from developers, discussions about potential solutions, or notes on testing after the fix has been implemented.
+This could include feedback from developers, discussions about potential solutions, or notes on testing after the fix has been implemented.<br>
-Importance of the Testing Issue Report
+Importance of the Testing Issue Report. <br>
-**Communication Tool:** This report serves as a bridge between testers and developers, ensuring everyone is on the same page regarding issues that need addressing.
+**Communication Tool:** <br> This report serves as a bridge between testers and developers, ensuring everyone is on the same page regarding issues that need addressing.
-**Documentation:** It provides a historical record of the testing process, which is invaluable for future reference and learning.
+**Documentation:** <br> It provides a historical record of the testing process, which is invaluable for future reference and learning.
-**Quality Assurance:** By systematically documenting issues, the report helps ensure that all identified bugs are addressed before the application goes live, enhancing the overall quality of the product.
+**Quality Assurance:** <br> By systematically documenting issues, the report helps ensure that all identified bugs are addressed before the application goes live, enhancing the overall quality of the product.

  ## Conclusion